-Well, you will find never-ending opinions and answers to this often-debated questio
+Well, you will find never-ending opinions and answers to this often-debated question

-Bing has made it clear that Bing’s algorithm considers social media profiles.
+Bing has made it clear that Bing’s algorithm considers social media profiles for ranking.

 Unlike Google which only confused people with its flipping answers on the same.

-Back in 2010, Matt Cutts announced that Google's search algorithm considers social signals to rank the website.
+Back in 2010, Matt Cutts - former head of search quality at Google - announced that Google's search algorithm considers social signals to rank the website.

-But in 2014, Matt Cutts released a video denying that social signals - which indicates a profile’s authority - have nothing to do with the ranking of sites.
+But, in 2014, Matt Cutts himself released a video denying that social signals - which indicates a profile’s authority - have nothing to do with the website rankings.

 This threw digital marketers into a dilemma.
 All this while, they had been assuming that Google’s search algorithm does consider the social profiles as an indication of trustworthiness.